 “There could have been some insider trading that was involved here,” writes Erick Richter in his November 8, 2022 NYPost.com article titled, “Suspicious betting on UFC fight that ended in first round sparks probe.”

-"The aforementioned Krause," writes Richter, "Minner’s coach, does run a betting syndicate operation called the 1% club, where bettors pay him for his UFC betting advice.
+"The aforementioned Krause," explains Richter, "Minner’s coach, does run a betting syndicate operation called the 1% club, where bettors pay him for his UFC betting advice.
 Whether that is actually insider trading is unknown."

 “These days, gambling has been a huge source of income for the Newport News, Va., native — so much so that he’d be just fine living off it,” writes author Drake Riggs in his August 1, 2022 MMAMania.com article titled, “Newly retired James Krause: ‘I make more money gambling on MMA than I do anything else.’